pclubiitk/smart-contract-hub/Cumulative_Voting/README.md

 ## Mechanism

 This smart contract implements a cumulative voting mechanism.
 The owner of the contract has the power to call for nominations for candidates and open the elections, following which citizens can register as candidates and/or voters and then cast their votes.
-Each registered voter begins with 3 votes which they can choose to distribute among the various candidates.
+Each registered voter begins with 1 votes which can be changed by the owner.
 The owner is also the only one with the option of stopping the registrations.
-Once the votes have been case, the owner is in-charge of calculating the total votes won by eahc candidate and displaying the results of the election.
+Once the votes have been cast, the owner is in-charge of calculating the total votes won by each candidate and displaying the results of the election.
 The various functions, structures and variables used to write the contract are as given below.

 ### Contract - Cumulative_voting

 - Struct - <i>candidate</i>
   - string variable <i>name</i> to store the candidate's name
   - address variable <i>unid</i> to store the candidates unique ID